SSWConsulting/SSW.Rules.Content/rules/do-you-remember-the-users-last-settings/rule.md

 <!--endintro-->

-* Login forms - the last login name should be the Default selected and the cursor should be in the password box.
+* Log in forms - the last log in name should be the Default selected and the cursor should be in the password box.

 ::: bad